 ELSA ERS BROSH

-Her works have been exhibited in Israel and Europe.
+Her paintings have been exhibited in Israel and Europe.

 WORKS